rainbamboooo/Traffic-Signs-Classifier-Udacity-Self-Driving-Car-Nanodegree-Term1-project2/README.md

 ![](https://github.com/rainbamboooo/Traffic-Signs-Classifier-Udacity-Self-Driving-Car-Nanodegree-Term1-project2/raw/master/3.png)

-I think these data are relatively same as my training data, although the ¡°70km/h limit¡± sign seems quite strange.
+I think these data are relatively same as my training data, although the "70km/h limit" sign seems quite strange.
 There are some letters in the sign that might cause misclassification.

 Using the previous network, the output of prediction is [32  1 41 25  4 13 17].